RichardFreedman/music_style_guide/sections/audio_example.md

         List of Audio Examples

         Audio Example 3.
-The opening of Claudio Monteverdi’s “Tornato,” from *Il Settimo libro di madrigali*, performed by the Concerto Italiano, Naive OP7365, Track 6, 0:00-0:25.
+The opening of Claudio Monteverdi’s “Tornato,” from Il Settimo libro di madrigali, performed by the Concerto Italiano, Naive OP7365, Track 6, 0:00-0:25.